Nuand/bladeRF-fsk/README.md

 5) Press [CTRL-D] on Linux/OSX or [CTRL-Z then ENTER] on Windows to quit

 If the sending device does not get any response from the receiving device, it will quit the program.
-Try increasing the TX gain and run it again.
+Try adjusting the gains and run it again.

 ### Example: Transferring Files Between BladeRFs ###
 1) Be sure two bladeRF devices are plugged into your PC (or two separate PCs) with